-15% off your first order*.

 Autumn is also acorn season. acorns fall from the oak trees.
 If you find any in the paddocks/meadows, try to change change the horses' pasture or or fence around the oak trees..
 This will prevent the horses from reaching them.

-The acorns are toxic due to the tannins they contain.
-Some horses may be more sensitive than others and green acorns are said to be more toxic than more mature acorns.
+The acorns are toxic due to their tannins they contain.
+Some horses may be more sensitive than others, and green acorns may be more toxic than more mature ones.

-We should not think about how we cover horses based on our body feelings.
-Indeed, the mornings are cooler in late September.
-Most of us put on jumpers and jackets but the horse does not dissipate heat as quickly as a human because of its size.
+We shouldn't think about how we cover horses based on our bodily feelings.
+Indeed, the mornings are cooler at the end of September.
+Most of us don sweaters and jackets, but the horse but horses don't dissipate heat as quickly as humans because of its size.
 So, for the same body temperature, a horse will feel warmer than we do.

-It is important to take into account that horses can handle cold much better than heat.
-His winter coat allows him tocope with low temperatures.
-For working horses, shearing is necessary because excessive sweating Following a session, there is a risk that the horse's drying time will increase, which will result in a a chill.
-A horse that is too hot and sweats profusely, risks becoming dehydrated.
+It is important to bear in mind that horses tolerate cold much better than heat.
+Their winter coat enables them tocope with low temperatures.
+For working horses, shearing is necessary because excess perspiration following a session may lead to an increase in the horse's drying time, resulting in a chill.
+A horse that is too hot and sweats profusely runs the risk of become dehydrated.

 There are several types of shearing.
-The choice of shearing will depend on the activity of your horse, but also on its environment:
+The choice of shearing will depend on your horse's activity, but also on its environment:

-• Full shearing The horse is sheared in its entirety (blankets are mandatory).
+• Full shearing The horse is clipped in its entirety (blankets compulsory).
 This type of shearing is suitable for horses that work regularly or intensively.

-• Hunting shearing Hunting shearing: the limbs are left unsheared and a saddle blanket is left.
-The horse needs a blanket in the stall and a liner.
+• Hunting shearing Hunting shearing: unsheared limbs and a saddle-like mat of hair are left behind.
+The horse needs a blanket in the stall, as well as a liner.

-• Coat/race shearing: the winter hair is left on the entire back and loins of the horse.
-The parts where the horse sweats, i.e. the neck, the girth, the flanks and the stifle, are sheared.
+• Coat/race shearing: winter hair is left on the horse's entire back and loins.
+We shear the areas where the horse sweats, i.e. the neck, girth, flanks and stifle.

-• Line shearing This is similar to the coat shearing.
-However, hair is left on the shoulder and neck of the horse.
-This type of shearing is suitable for horses that live mainly indoors.
+• Draft shearing This is similar to shearing with a coat.
+But hair is left on the horse's shoulder and neck.
+This type of shearing is suitable for horses living mainly indoors.

-• Winter maintenance shearing (classic) This is the most suitable shearing method for horses that are working, but still go to the paddock or live in the meadow.
-This is the most suitable shearing for horses that are working, but still go to the paddock or live in the meadow.
+• Winter maintenance shearing (classic) Winter maintenance shearing: unshorn limbs and shorn body.
+This is the most suitable shearing for horses that work, but still go to the paddock or live in the meadow.

 6. Foot care

-In autumn, with the arrival of the rainsIn the autumn, horses' feet tend to get damaged and much wetter, so it is necessary to check them. keep a close eye on.
-Check and grease feet regularly with a black ointment and check the condition of the fittings if the horse is shod.
-If the ground is very wet and does not dry, you can apply Norway tar on the sole.
-This treats rotten forks, dries out the hooves and protects against moisture.
+Autumn, with the arrival of the rainshorses' feet tend to get wetter and more damaged, so you need to keep a close eye on them. keep a close eye on them.
+Cure and grease feet regularly with a black ointment and check the condition of the shoes if the horse is shod.
+If the ground is very wet and doesn't dry out, you can apply Norway Tar on the sole.
+This cures rotten forks, dries out hooves and protects against humidity.

-A crack is irritation of the pastern associated with hair loss which can lead to sores.
-It often occurs between autumn and winter and is most common in horses that frequent sandy and/or wet floors.
-The treatment is simple, a shower to disinfect the area and any sores, drying with a clean towel or hair dryer.
-Then the application ofa layer of petroleum jelly or mytosil.
+A crevasse is an irritation of the pastern associated with hair loss, which can lead to sores.
+It often occurs between autumn and winter, and is most common on horses that frequent sandy and/or damp ground.
+Treatment is simple: a shower to disinfect the area and any wounds, drying with a clean towel or hairdryer.
+Then applya layer of vaseline or mytosil.

-The dermatophilosis or more commonly known as " mud scabies"is a common pathology at the arrival of rainy days.
-Located mainly on the limbs, it is manifested essentially by crusts that clump the hair.
+The dermatophilosis or more commonly known as mud mange "is a common pathology when rainy days arrive.
+Mainly localized to the limbs, it manifests itself as crusts that clump together hairs.
 They are oozing and painful.
-Subsequently, the horse's skin thickens and cracks, eventually resulting in small, hairless areas, ulcerated and painful.
-As soon as the first symptoms appear, it is advisable, if possible, to put the horse in a safe place.
+Subsequently, the horse's skin thickens and cracks, eventually giving way to small, hairless areas, ulcerated and painful.
+As soon as the first symptoms appear, it is advisable to shelter the horse.

 • Clean the area gently without rubbing to disinfect